JoeSwanTonsing/ReactNative_FireBase/README.md

 # ReactNative_FireBase
-React Native With Firebase 2020
+React Native With Firebase 2020 - Dated: 29 November 2020

-Dated: 29 November 2020
+Basic React Native App with Firebase Integration to showcase how to use firebase products in react-native apps.\ The examples are, in no way perfect, and doest not have examples for every scenario, but will help you kickstart you development.
+Refer to the official documentation from the React Native Firebase website (links provided below) for more examples.\

 ### Getting Started: